nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Expected Output
 ```
-Order 1 has been removed.
+Order 1 has been removed
 Another command?
 ```